-Simple design is always the best restaurant banner design strategy, and Nara here embodies that to a T. By showing some examples of traditional Thai cuisine, they’re subtly telling us that this is the best that Singapore has to offer, and you haven’t been to Singapore until you’ve eaten at Nara.
-Plus, I love the accolade appearing on the bottom left corner of the design – that further cements why I should check Nara out.
+Simple is always the best restaurant ad design strategy, and Nara here embodies that to a T. By showing some examples of traditional Thai cuisine, they’re subtly telling us that this is the best that Singapore has to offer, and you haven’t been to Singapore until you’ve eaten at Nara.
+Plus, I love the accolade appearing on the bottom left corner of this thai restaurant design example – that further cements why I should check Nara out.

 Do I really need to give KFC an introduction here?
 Everyone knows their chicken.
-But for the 2 people living under a rock that is still unfamiliar with the brand, this restaurant banner design does a quick, yet efficient job at showcasing just what they have been missing out on.
+But for the 2 people living under a rock that are still unfamiliar with the brand, this fast food design does a quick, yet efficient job at showcasing just what they have been missing out on.

 Showing some crisp fried chicken, having some sauce poured on to whet the appetite of the viewer, and the “Hot & Saucy” graphic at the top… what more would you need?

 15. The Hungry Gecko